dougiefresh49/gift-tracker/README.md

 ## Initial Setup

-1. Go to the **Admin** tab
+1. On first launch, select your name from the onboarding modal (or add yourself)
-2. Click **Run Master Import** to populate the database with the master gift list
+2. Optionally set up spending budgets for each recipient
-3. Select your name from the dropdown in the header
+3. Go to the **Admin** tab to import gifts via JSON paste
 4. Start claiming gifts!

 ## Usage